daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

-For years, I have been wishing that most of the Alda experience were more "self-contained" in the way that you typically see with most programming languages.
-Alda does need to start background processes to play your score in an asynchronous manner, but I have always wished that Alda would start these background processes _for_ me, instead of expecting me to run `alda up` and wait for the server to come up before I can do anything.
-I've also wished that Alda could do more of the work that it does without needing to talk to a server at all.
-For example, if my score has a syntax error, the `alda` CLI should be able to tell me that immediately without needing to talk to a background process.
+For years, I have been wishing that most of the Alda experience were more "self-contained" in the way that you typically see with most programming languages' command line tools.
+Alda does need to start background processes to play your score in an asynchronous manner, but I have always wanted Alda to start these background processes _for_ me, instead of expecting me to run `alda up` and wait for the server to come up before I can do anything.
+It would also be nice if Alda could do more of the work that it does without needing to talk to a server at all.
+For example, the `alda` CLI should be able to tell me if my score has a syntax error without needing to talk to a background process.

-So I implemented it that way for Alda v2, and now I feel like the basic, everyday usage of the Alda CLI is more comfortable and satisfying.
+So, I've implemented it that way for Alda v2, and now I feel like the basic, everyday usage of the Alda CLI is much more comfortable and satisfying!
 When Alda v2 is released, users will no longer need to know about Alda's background processes at all.
 After downloading and installing Alda, users can run `alda play -c 'some code'` or `alda play -f some-file.alda` whenever the inspiration strikes them and Alda will play their score, even though they never ran `alda up` (a command that no longer exists in Alda v2).
 There are still background processes out of necessity (an important goal of Alda is that playback is asynchronous), but now, the processes are entirely managed "behind the scenes" by Alda.

 # The Alda v2 REPL